-With iOS, I feel I’m stuck with the same exact settings as every one else.
+With iOS, I feel I’m stuck with the same exact settings as everyone else.
 Yet, my needs might differ from someone else’s and this I feel hinders my productivity and user experience.
 The two different notifications bars feel superficial and clumsy, and yet the icons on these are comically large.
 The very large 6.5″ display simply gives me very large icons, but not more icons.

 The dock allows for 4 icons at the bottom.
-For Android I think I had 8, and a sliding dock with 8 more so 16 icons easily accessible.
+For Android, I think I had 8, and a sliding dock with 8 more so 16 icons easily accessible.

 iOS feels very dated.
-I purchased the very first iPad back in April, 2010 when it was made available.
+I purchased the very first iPad back in April 2010 when it was made available.
 After almost 10 years, iOS feels very dated.
-Similarly to how Windows XP feels very dated, if you’ve used to Windows 10 for a couple of years.
+Similarly to how Windows XP feels very dated if you’ve used to Windows 10 for a couple of years.

 App Store issues.
 My App Store icon has shown 6 notification since the very first day I bought the phone.
-I see 6 apps waiting for an update – all Apple apps: Clips, GarageBand, Keynote, Numbers, Apple Store and Pages.
+I see 6 apps waiting for an update – all Apple apps: Clips, GarageBand, Keynote, Numbers, Apple Store, and Pages.
 If I click ‘Update’, it thinks for a second and does nothing.
 If I click ‘Update all’, the same thing occurs.
 It seems broken for reasons unbeknownst to me.

 I also seemingly cannot open the App Store on my laptop, and remotely install or uninstall apps for my phone.
 With Google Play Store, this was a routine task – I would hear about an app that seemed great, and I would simply initiate the installation remotely on my laptop without reaching for my phone.

 Safari.
 I hate Safari as much as I hate broccoli.
-It falls into similar category with Microsoft Edge – it offers very little, and does not look good.
-First app I installed on my phone was Google Chrome.
+It falls into similar category with Microsoft Edge – it offers very little and does not look good.
+The first app I installed on my phone was Google Chrome.
 Sadly, it’s lightyears away from Android’s Chrome implementation.
 I’ve understood this is because Apple tightly controls the rendering engine, and Chrome is forced to use WebKit, Apple’s own rendering engine.
 This hinders the usability so drastically, I find myself reaching for my laptop instead of using the browser on my phone for longer periods of time.

 Perhaps this is the same for Android, or it was the same for Windows Phone, but Apple’s overly controlling approach is maddening.